How to file a Maryland annual report

 3. Select "Start a New Filing" and choose "File Annual Report/Personal Property Tax Return"

-4. Enter your SDAT Department ID and complete all required business information sections
+4. Enter your SDAT Department ID (a letter prefix corresponding to entity type followed by eight digits) and complete all required business information sections

 5. Upload supporting documentation (PDF format) if your business has multiple locations